Top 15 Most Visited National Parks in the USA, 2023 Update

 Location: Arizona

-Visit one of the seven wonders of the world at Grand Canyon National Park, where you can hike until your heart’s content.
-For a more unique sightseeing experience, take a river trip or sign up to ride a mule down into the canyon.
+Visit one of the seven wonders of the world at Grand Canyon National Park.
+For a unique sightseeing experience, take a river trip or sign up to ride a mule down into the canyon.

 Image Credit: theraja/Depositphotos.com.